The Grand Explorer

 Nelson

-Today we'll follow the coastline northwest through the Marlborough Sounds to the golden beaches of Nelson, the gateway to the hikers’ paradise of Abel Tasman National Park.
-Marlborough is world-famous for its zesty Savignon Blancs and a journey through the region isn't complete without a delicious lunch and a spot of wine tasting before we venture onward.
-Once we arrive in Nelson you’ll have an afternoon to explore this coastal town which is known as one of the sunniest places in New Zealand!
+This afternoon we'll follow the coastline northwest through the Marlborough Sounds to the golden beaches of Nelson, the gateway to the hikers’ paradise of Abel Tasman National Park.
+Marlborough is world-famous for its zesty Sauvignon Blancs and a journey through the region isn't complete without a delicious lunch and a spot of wine tasting before we venture onward.

 Tonight we stay in Nelson*